Krishnateja244/Krishnateja244/README.md

 </h1>

 ### :man_student: About Me :
-- :robot: I am a Robotics enthusiast and Technology geek
+- :robot: I am a Robotics & Machine Learning enthusiast and Technology geek
-- :car: My area of interests include Autonomous systems, Computer vision, Artificial intelligence
+- :car: My areas of interest include Autonomous systems, Computer vision, Artificial intelligence
-- Currently looking for my Master thesis in the field of Computer vision and Deep learning
+- Currently looking for full-time roles in the field of Computer vision and Deep learning
 - 📫 How to reach me: krishnatejanallanukala@gmail.com

 ---